nukata/lisp-in-go/IMPLEMENTATION-NOTES.md

 ----------------------------------------

-A restriction not common to lisp-in-dart:
+A restriction of lisp.go compared to lisp.dart is

 - All numbers are represented by double precision floating point numbers (`float64` in Go).